conservationtechlab/matchypatchy/README.md

    and separate sequence ids, etc
  - adjust site schema to align with camtrapdp deployments schema
  - Create function to verify another database
+ - ask server what models are valid for download
+ - cosine distance for knn?